Middle vs. Senior Software Developer Qualifications in 2021. Explained!

 - Desire to learn new technologies and implement them

-- Deliver appropriate information by collecting and analysing development and service issues
+- Deliver appropriate information by collecting and analyzing development and service issues

 - Cooperate with team members to brainstorm and create new products